jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-25-Xamarin-Course-Player.md

 Class diagram shows the design of this app based on Xamarin framework.
 ![framework](/assets/xamarinplayer/framework.png "framework")

-You can get the source code from [Github](https://github.com/jojozhuang/Work/tree/master/Xamarin/XamarinPlayeriPhone "Source Code").
+You can get the source code from [Github](https://github.com/jojozhuang/Work/tree/master/Xamarin/XamarinPlayeriPhone "Source Code") and more details about this investigation from the [research document](https://github.com/jojozhuang/Work/blob/master/Xamarin/Doc/XamarinResearch.docx).